Skip to Content

 The worrying part about this is that a dead tree can fall at any point in time, so you might want to have it removed from your property.

-However, healthy trees are able to ward them off, but if your plant gets heavily infested with carpenter ants or other kinds of pests or fungus, it’s a clear sign that your plant has been infested.
+However, healthy trees can ward them off, but if your plant gets heavily infested with carpenter ants or other kinds of pests or fungus, it’s a clear sign that your plant has been infested.

 Another common infection is the Cankers disease.
 If the plant gets infested with the Cankers disease, it’s a clear sign that your plant is rotting.

-The decay is only going to extend further with the passage of time, so you need to make sure that you take action as quickly as possible.
+The decay is only going to extend further over time, so you need to make sure that you take action as quickly as possible.

 5 – Foot Damage